8 Things You Should Research Before Your Next Job Interview

 We don’t all stick in the same industry.
 Sometimes if you’re applying for a job outside the industry you’re usually in, things can get a bit dicey in the interview room hot seat when the interviewer starts using industry jargon and the like.
 Be sure to get yourself familiar with all the terminology and hearsay within the industry or risk having to pivot away from some unwanted topics of discussion.

 It may be embarrassing, but sometimes we forget a bit about what we, ourselves have done.
 Look over the resume you submitted.
 Be careful!
-If you’re someone that submits different resumes depending on the job position, make sure you’re reviewing the right one.
+If you’re someone that submits different resumes depending on the job position or had a professional resume service create multiple versions of your resume, make sure you’re reviewing the right one.

 On top of reviewing what you’ve accomplished, think critically about why the company is interested in you.
 Why did they choose you among so many other applicants to interview?
 Once you figured that out, you can emphasize this element of yourself in the interview to really put the nail in the coffin and ace the interview.